Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-No formula of factors cause alcoholism in women, but women are more likely to develop AUD than men because of how their bodies process alcohol.
-Over-indulging is riskier for women and is cause for concern for many people.
+No formula of factors causes alcoholism in women, but women are more likely to develop AUD than men because of how their bodies process alcohol.
+Women experience alcohol use disorder for different reasons.

 Some of the most common reasons women drink too much and/or develop AUD include: